Join Us on 1/21/2026 for the Concord Township Zoning Hearing. Oppose the Gas Station

 • appeal the decision to court

-Who can get party status?
+Who is typically granted party status?

 • People who live near the property